bahrus/mount-observer/README.md

 ## Shadow Root inheritance

-Inside a shadow root, we can plop a script element, also with type mountobserver, optionally giving it the same id as above
+Inside a shadow root, we can plop a script element, also with type mountobserver, optionally giving it the same id as above:

 ```html
 #shadowRoot